 A: Assume you don’t know and test everything.
 And test early.
 There is an element of intuition.
 You need to use your intuition, it will save you a lot of time.

-“Focus on getting the value proposition incredibly clear.
-If your grandma doesn’t understand it’s probably not clear.”
+Aside from that focus on getting the value proposition incredibly clear.
+If your grandma doesn’t understand it’s probably not clear.

 Crafting a clear marketing message on what you’re trying to provide takes a lot of time.
 But it’s very important, it will serve as a guide for you so don’t skip it.